Hidden-Histories/Public-Resources/documentation/UsingAR-vosApp.md

 .

+Close and reopen the layer again.

-- Now try this doorway, which we set as a trigger image for King Ludwig II of Bavaria.
+Now try this photo of a doorway below, which we set as a trigger image for King Ludwig II of Bavaria.
+Of course the photo is always the same and should always work.
+But the real life doorway is trickier:
 - Note that this is a north-facing facade, and therefore has constant lighting with no shadows.
 - Also, although there are reflections on the glass panes, they are small relative to the rest of the doorway and therefore should not disturb the overall reading of the trigger image.
+A glass door - or even worse, a glass facade - makes for very difficult trigger image, as the reflections change constantly.
+- This trigger image will probably only work during the day.
+To also use this doorway as a trigger during the night, we would have to set up another layer with a photo of the doorway under those lighting conditions.

 .